hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 This is not that common, known games that are using it:

+- L.A Gridlock (Minis)
+- Mad Blocker Alpha (Minis)
 - Sol Trigger
-- Mad Blocker Alpha (mini)
-- L.A Gridlock (mini)
-- Actually, a bunch more according to reports:
+- actually, a bunch more according to reports:
   - https://report.ppsspp.org/logs/kind/193  SetVoice
   - https://report.ppsspp.org/logs/kind/197  Concatenate

 ### Not using Atrac3+, but instead sequenced MIDI music

+- Breath of Fire III
 - Bust-a-Move Deluxe
-- Breath of Fire III
 - Every Extend Extra
 - ... quite a few more, especially PSX ports.